muhmud/qsh/README.md

 ## Using SSH

 To work with servers over SSH, you should install qsh on your remote host and start tmux in your SSH session.
-You won't, however, be able to get qsh to work when the editor is running locally and the SQL client is on a remote server, i.e. running over an SSH connection.
+You won't, however, be able to get qsh to work when the editor is running locally and the SQL client is on a remote server, i.e. running within an SSH connection.

 ## Exit